jingqiyang/cat-dsl/README.md

 #### External DSL:
 * *QuoteExternal.hs* is the version of Quote.hs for the external DSL.
 It expects a `Q Exp` and generates a declaration
-* *QuoteExternalDec* is the version of QuoteDec.hs for the external DSL.
+* *QuoteExternalDec.hs* is the version of QuoteDec.hs for the external DSL.
 It expects a `Q Dec` and generates a declaration

 #### Main:
 * *Main.hs* contains 4 versions of the quasiquoted program, one for each of the quasiquoters.
 Uncomment a version to test that version